 I thanked Bud profusely, told him again what a thrill it was to have spend the day with him, and just as I headed for the door he stopped me with this…

 “Hey, kid, if you ever want to shoot the breeze or you want to stop by the house just give us a ring.
 You have our number now.”
 I got the feeling the day we had spent had awakened something in Bud, and he somehow wanted to keep that feeling alive.
-And the look on Betty’s face seemed to verify that.
-She gave me a smile and out the door I went.
+And the look on Betty’s face, without question, convinced me.
+Then she gave me a smile and out the door I went.

 Oh, Bartender, I’ve talked for a pretty long time here, how about letting me buy these guys their next round!!!